Code-Institute-Submissions/stickandbindle/README.md

 - Code Institute

-    I implemented what I have learned over the last couple of months in the HTML, CSS and User centric modules.
+    I implemented what I have learned over the last couple of months in the HTML, CSS and User Centric modules of the Full Stack Software development course.

 ### Media